csebooks/relational-databases/content.en/part-six-data-warehousing-data-mining-and-information-retrieval/_index.md

 The question then is how to build a decision-tree classifier, given a set of training instances.
 The most common way of doing so is to use a **greedy** algorithm, which works recursively, starting at the root and building the tree downward.
 Initially there is only one node, the root, and all training instances are associated with that node.

 At each node, if all, or “almost all” training instances associated with the node belong to the same class, then the node becomes a leaf node associated with that class.
 Otherwise, a **partitioning attribute** and **partitioning conditions** must be selected to create child nodes.
 The data associated with each child node is the set of training instances that satisfy the partitioning condition for that child node.
 In our example, the attribute _degree_ is chosen, and four children, one for each value of degree, are created.
 The conditions for the four children nodes are _degree_ \= none, _degree_ \= bachelors, _degree_ \= masters, and _degree_ \= doctorate, respectively.
 The data associated with each child consist of training instances satisfying the condition associated with that child.
 At the node corresponding to masters, the attribute _income_ is chosen, with the range of values partitioned into intervals 0 to 25K, 25K to 50K, 50K to 75K, and over 75K.
 The data associated with each node consist of training instances with the _degree_ attribute being masters and the _income_ attribute being in each of these ranges, respectively.
-As an optimization, since the class for the range 25K to 50K and the range 50K to 75K is the same under the node _degree_ \= masters, the two ranges have been merged into a single range 25K to 75K.
+As an optimization, since the thesclass for the range 25K to 50K and the range 50K to 75K is the same under the node _degree_ \= masters, the two ranges have been merged into a single range 25K to 75K.

 ####20.4.1.2 Best Splits